 So they have to play indoors in a bunker underground playground.

-And and surrounded by enemies as they have been, and then condemned for defending themselves.
+That's what everyday life is for the people of Israel and surrounded by enemies as they have been and then condemned for defending themselves.

 It makes no sense.

-Uh we've taken we've been out on the and we've been out with the IDF reporting.
+We've been out with the IDF reporting.

-Then I have the Jerusalem Post, because I said Bolshevik Bernie, they attacked me.
+Then I have the Jerusalem Post because I said Bolshevik Bernie, they attacked me.

-Uh I've been on radio 33 years.
+I've been on radio 33 years.

 I've been on television 25 years.

-And then I I spelled all this out with nice little threatening note from a lawyer to the Jerusalem Post that they need to retract this or at least let me respond to it, and they did a little late, but they did.
+And then I spelled all this out, nice little threatening note from a lawyer to the Jerusalem Post that they need to retract this or at least let me respond to it.

-He wrote a letter unbeknownst to me in my defense, and I was quite honored by it because I have such deep respect and a long standing friendship with him, and he joins us now, Ambassador.
+He wrote a letter unbeknownst to me in my defense, and I was quite honored by it because I have such deep respect and a long-standing friendship with him.

-It it breaks my heart.
+It breaks my heart.

-First of all, Sean, when I read the lies that were said about you, my blood was boiling.
+Well, first of all, Sean, when I read the lies that were said about you, my blood was boiling.

 So I had to write that letter.

-You are a great patriot, not just of the United States of America, you're a great patriot of the Western Alliance.
+You are a great patriot, not just of the United States of America.

-And you know, having you there, telling the truth is of incredible value.
+And, you know, having you there telling the truth is of incredible value.

 And I have no patience for people who attack you.

-And uh that's why I wrote, and that's why I think all of us should write to defend you.
+And that's why I wrote, and that's why I think all of us should write to defend you.

 You shouldn't have to defend yourself.